pantheon-systems/edge-integrations-wordpress-sdk/docs/main.md

 }
 ```

-## Filter reference
+## Filter Reference

 ### `pantheon.ei.supported_vary_headers`

 Allows developers to modify the list of vary headers that are supported by the plugin.

-Array keys are the vary headers, and the values are whether or not they are supported.
+Array keys are the vary headers, and the values tell you whether or not they are supported.

 #### Parameters

-__(array)__ An array of vary headers and whether or not they are supported.
+_(array)_ An array of vary headers and whether or not they are supported.
 The default values are below:

 ```php
 $vary_headers = [